Table of Contents

 Sideroblastic anemia due to congenital defects or acquired causes

 Sideroblastic anemia can be congenital or acquired.
-Congenital defects are due to defective porphyrin synthesis due to abnormal Aminolevulinic acid synthetase (ALAS).
-It is most commonly seen X-linked in individuals with ALAS abnormalities.
-This enzyme is responsible for the conversion of aminolevulinic acid to produce the vital end product, heme, as explained in the following:
+Congenital defects are due to defective porphyrin synthesis due to abnormal aminolevulinic acid synthetase (ALAS).
+It is most commonly X-linked in individuals with ALAS abnormalities.
+This enzyme is responsible for converting aminolevulinic acid to produce the vital end product, heme, as explained in the following:

-Acquired causes include alcoholism, drug-induced and vitamin deficiencies.
+Acquired causes include drug-induced and vitamin deficiencies as well as alcoholism.
 Alcohol tends to be the most common and detrimental to the mitochondrial process.
 Alcoholics are also generally afflicted with liver disease, folate deficiency, blood loss, hemolysis, and hypersplenism, leading to RBC loss and sequestering.

 Lead poisoning inhibits the conversion of protoporphyrins necessary for heme synthesis.
-Deficiency of Pyridoxine (vit B6), which is a necessary cofactor for protoporphyrin synthesis, is another cause.
-This deficiency is most commonly seen in patients treated with isoniazid and chloramphenicol.
+Pyridoxine (vitamin B6), which is a cofactor needed for protoporphyrin synthesis, is another cause.
+Pyridoxine deficiency is most commonly seen in patients treated with isoniazid and chloramphenicol.

-Copper deficiency is another cause observed in people after prolonged ingestion of zinc.
-Patients who received bariatric surgery, or those suffering from malnutrition, are also at risk for copper-deficiency-induced sideroblastic anemia.
+Copper deficiency also causes sideroblastic anemia in people after prolonged ingestion of zinc.
+Patients who underwent bariatric surgery, or those suffering from malnutrition, are also at risk for copper-deficiency-induced sideroblastic anemia.

 |Acquired causes||Congenital causes|

 Symptoms of Sideroblastic Anemia